Sheshiyer/Appdesign/docs/assets/Vibrasonix_Asset_Creation_Guide.md

 ### 5. Drug Metaphor Screen
 - **Main Copy:** "Imagine a **drug** that could help you **enhance focus & attention** without side effects."
+- **Supporting Copy:** "The Vibrasonix-Cube delivers therapeutic vibrations directly to your body through your bed."
 - **Variations for Different Goals:**
   - "Imagine a **drug** that could help you **sleep deeply & wake refreshed**."
   - "Imagine a **drug** that could help you **reduce stress & find calm**."